yaronf/I-D/STAR/draft-sheffer-acme-star.md

 ## ACME Extensions between Proxy and Server

-We propose to extend the ACME protocol slightly, by allowing recurrent orders.
+This protocol slightly extends the ACME protocol, to allow for recurrent orders.

 ### Extending the Order Resource